[Solved] Why Is One AirPod Louder Than the Other?

 6. Adjust the Sound Balance

-You can tweak the sound balance on your iPhone/iPad and shift sound towards the right or left AirPod.
-There might be a chance you did this unknowingly, resulting in one of your AirPods sounding louder.
+You can tweak the sound balance on your iPhone or iPad and shift sound toward the right or left AirPod.
+There is a chance you changed this unknowingly, which would make one of your AirPods sound louder.
 Fortunately, this is easy to fix.

 Steps: